brimdata/zbpf/README.md

 was instrumenting database performance using BPF.
 The team there wrote a bunch of custom BCC apps, which generated huge numbers of large CSV files.
-They would then analyze this bulky data with custom Python/Pandas code, and along with running SQL analytics on an RDBMS.
+They would then analyze this bulky data with custom Python/Pandas code, along with running SQL analytics on an RDBMS.

 Our colleague was pulling his hair out: running out of disk space, dealing with thousands of CSV files in his local file system conforming